-Complicating this issue are situations involving the laws of multiple jurisdictions-especially foreign ones.
+Situations involving the laws of multiple jurisdictions-especially foreign countries-complicate this issue.

 EXAMPLE: In the 1990s, the laws involving the use of cryptography in France were very different from those in the United States.
 The laws of France required companies sending enciphered data out of the country to register their cryptographic keys with the government.
 Security procedures involving the transmission of enciphered data from a company in the United States to a branch office in France had to take these differences into account.